 The Messianic Jews were persecuted, because unbelieving Jews thought it strange that their brethren no longer ran with them in their riotous behavior that took them away from God (1Peter 4:4).
 Nevertheless, God will judge both according to his will.
 He will vindicate the one (those trusting in Christ), while destroying the other (national Jews – i.e. Jerusalem and the Temple).
 To turn back to Judaism now would mean Peter’s readers would be judged with unbelievers, participating in their fate (1Peter 4:5).

 “For this purpose…” (1Peter 4:6) implies that the Gospel was preached to the dead for the purpose of judgment (verse-5).
-Here, Peter spoke of preaching the Gospel to the unrepentant (the dead) so “they” (i.e. the quick or the living) might be judged according to men.
-In other words, those who trust in Christ were allowed to be treated according to the will of the unrepentant (the dead).
+Here, Peter spoke of preaching the Gospel to the unrepentant (the spiritually dead) so “they” (the quick or the living; i.e. believers) might be judged according to men.
+In other words, those who trusted in Christ were allowed to be treated according to the will of the unrepentant (the dead).
 Nevertheless, the righteous live or are judged to live, according to God.
 Peter phrases his words this way in order to show his readers that their persecution, even if it doesn’t culminate in their own deaths, has a purpose, and God will be the ultimate judge of the matter.

 Nevertheless, who might Peter be referring to when he mentions the quick (1Peter 4:6), that is, those brethren who were given into the hands of their persecutors?
 James, the brother of John, who was slain by King Agrippa of Acts 12, may have been one whom Peter had in mind.
 Stephen, of course, was the first martyr to shed his blood for the name of Christ.
 He was taken from the presence of the high priest at Jerusalem and stoned to death (Acts 7).
 If Peter’s epistle was written late in 62 AD or later still in 63 AD, then James, the brother of the Lord, was most recently slain with other leaders of the faith at Jerusalem at the command of the high priest Ananias, the son of Annas—to whom Jesus was first brought and interrogated.
 Need I even mention Paul, who at the time of Peter’s epistle was under house arrest in Rome (Acts 28).
 These would be foremost in the minds of the disciples in Asia Minor.